Carbonari: South America

-In literature
+Carbonari in literature and on film

 The story Vanina Vanini by Stendhal involved a hero in the Carbonari and a heroine who became obsessed with this.
 It was made into a film in 1961.
+(Note: Vanina Vanini, by Roberto Rossellini.)

 Robert Louis Stevenson's story "The Pavilion on the Links" features the Carbonari as the villains of the plot.

 Katherine Neville's novel The Fire features the Carbonari as part of a plot involving a mystical chess service.

 In Wilkie Collins' "The Woman in White" the character of Professor Pesca is a member of 'The Brotherhood', an organization placed contemporaneously with, and similarly featured as, the Carbonari.
 Clyde Hyder suspects that the model for Prof. Pesca was Gabriele Rossetti, who was a member of the Carbonari, as well as an Italian teacher resident in London during the 1840s.

-Anton Felix Schindler's biography of Beethoven "Beethoven, as I Knew Him" states that his close connection with the composer began in 1815 when the latter requested an account of Schindler's involvement with a riot of Napoleon's supporters in Vienna, who were agitating against the Carbonari uprisings.
+Anton Felix Schindler's biography of Beethoven, "Beethoven, as I Knew Him", states that his close connection with the composer began in 1815 when the latter requested an account of Schindler's involvement with a riot of Napoleon's supporters in Vienna, who were agitating against the Carbonari uprisings.
 Schindler was arrested and lost a year at college.
 Beethoven was sympathetic and, as a result, became a close friend of Schindler.

 The Carbonari are mentioned prominently in the Sherlock Holmes short story "The Adventure of the Red Circle" (1911), written by Sir Arthur Conan Doyle.

 The Carbonari are also mentioned briefly in the book "Resurrection Men" by T. K. Welsh, in which the main character's father is a member of the secret organization.

 They feature in Tim Powers' The Stress of Her Regard as opponents of the vampire-backed Austrian Empire.

 Mr. Settembrini's grandfather in Thomas Mann's The Magic Mountain is said to be Carbonari.

 The Carbonari are mentioned in The Hundred Days by Patrick O'Brian, part of the Aubrey-Maturin series.

 Umberto Eco's The Cemetery of Prague mentions the Carbonari, with the main character joining them as a spy.